usnistgov/SAMURAI/acquisition/README.md

     2. Select the correct operating system and installer
     3. Download and run the executable and follow the installer to install Anaconda 3.X
 - Install pyvisa
-    1. Type into the windows search 'Anaconda Prompt' and run the program
+    1. Type into the windows search 'anaconda prompt' and run the program
-    2. In the terminal run 'conda install -c conda-forge pyvisa' to install pyvisa
+    2. In the terminal run `conda install -c conda-forge pyvisa` to install pyvisa

 ## Subdirectories

 ### /support
 This subdirectory contains multiple classes and functions to run the SAMURAI system including control for the VNA and Meca500 Robot arm.
 This contains the following files
 - /support/autoPNAGrabber.py
     - python control of PNAGrabber.
-Requires PNAGrabber executable to be run from command line with '-r' flag to 'press' the 'meas all' button without opening the UI
+Requires PNAGrabber executable to be run from command line with `-r` flag to 'press' the 'meas all' button without opening the UI
 - /support/Meca500.py
     - Class for controlling Meca500 Robot
 - /support/metaFileController.py